 Add the TXT records using DNS settings:-

-- Sign in to domain admin console and find the option from where you can update the DNS records.
-With some registrar you may need to enable advanced settings.
+- Sign in to the domain admin console and find the option from where you can update the DNS records.
+With some registrar, you may need to enable advanced settings.

 - Click on add new record/add record/Add TXT record whatever option available with your registrar.

 - Now create TXT records one by one containing details mentioned in above step A, B & C.